 When you are ready to submit your article, you should do so online through Editorial Manager.

 Meet the editorial team

-Nick has worked as a journalist specialising in the field of healthcare for more than 20 years.
-He joined what is now RCNi in 1998, as a member of the news team for Nursing Standard.
-He became editor of Nursing Management journal in 2002.
-Nick is also editor of Mental Health Practice.
+Sophie has worked as a journalist specialising in healthcare for more than 20 years.
+Sophie joined what is now RCNi in 2010, as assistant editor of its specialist nursing titles.
+She became editor of Nursing Managment journal in 2020.

 Consultant editor of Nursing Management

 Barry has worked for more than 30 years in healthcare, in hospitals and hospices and in the community sector in England and Ireland, and is a senior lecturer at King’s College London and the University of Surrey.